Gujarati languages

 The Gujarati languages are a Western Indo-Aryan language family, comprising Gujarati and those Indic languages closest to it.
 They are ultimately descended from Shauraseni Prakrit.
 It is the official language of Gujarat state as well as Diu, Daman and Dadra and Nagar Haveli.
-It is the sixth most spoken language in India with more than 55 million speakers.
+Gujarati is the sixth most spoken language in India with more than 55 million speakers.

 Numerous Gujarati languages are transitional between Gujarati and Sindhi.
 The precise relationship, if any exists, between Vaghri, the Bhil languages, Wagdi, Rajasthani, and Bagri, has not been presently elucidated.